 We see that the BMD estimates from the database exhibit rather high pairwise correlation coefficients: e.g., the correlation between the first-order model’s BMD estimates and those from the second-order model is found to be 0.85.
 Similarly, the correlation between the BMDLs from those two models is even higher, at 0.91.
 Further exploration would show that for these data sets, 40% of the first-order and second-order BMDLs are identical, where the quadratic coefficient is being estimated as zero for the second-order multistage model.
 Roughly similar values are evidenced for the other pairwise correlations.
 For example, with the third-order model there is even less divergence from the lower, second-order model: both the BMD estimates and the BMDLs show increases in their correlations, to 0.95 and 0.96, respectively.

 This analysis shows that there is a complex interrelationship between the three model forms, and that a multistage model higher than second degree may not be necessary.
 This corresponds to precious indications that at most a second-degree multistage model is adequate for dichotomous dose-response relationships (Nitcheva et al., 2007).
+It requires the file `multistage.exe,’ which is available with BMDS 2.7.

 S.5.
 R BMDCompute FUNCTION